NzddXD/NzddXD/README.md

 - 👋 Hi, I’m Nezad
 - 👀 I’m interested in Game n Web Development
-- 🌱 I’m currently learning React n Lua
+- 🌱 I’m currently learning Javascript, Lua, and Kotlin
-- 🧑‍🧒 I’m looking for a perfect life
+- 🧑‍🧒 I’m looking for a perfect life where i can code peacefully (i hate my house)
-- 😄 Pronouns: EPSON L13 Series
+- 😄 Pronouns: EPSON L13 Series / DP-28 x4 Scope
 - ⚡ Fun fact: Did you know that you need Sugar for sweet tea and not adding a Kar98k 7x92mm and G3A3 Empty Magazine?

 <!---